[read_meter]

 How to improve your FID

 Improve core web vitals by reducing your FID.
-The first input delay generally happens when the browsers main thread is busy.
-Typically on a WordPress website this is because your website is slow OR caused by third-party domains.
+The first input delay generally happens when the browser’s main thread is busy.
+Typically, on a WordPress website, this is because your website is slow OR caused by third-party domains.

 10. Audit and reduce third-party code

-You can use the third-party code report to find out what third-party domains are being called, and check they are all necessary!
+You can use the third-party code report to find out what third-party domains are being called, and check that they are all necessary!

 11. Fix 4xx and 5xx errors